OpenM-Project/mcdoc.github.io/README.md

 ## Technologies Used

 - VitePress: A static site generator that allows you to build and maintain your documentation easily.
+- Markdown: A lightweight markup language that you can use to add formatting elements to plaintext text documents

 ## Getting Started